General Terms and Conditions “Woosmap API” Geolocation

 Definitions.
 The following definitions apply to this Woosmap API SLA.

-“Domain” means one of the sites or URLs authorized to use an individual Woosmap API Public Key, for example www.woosmap.com.
+- “Domain” means one of the websites or URLs authorised to use an individual Woosmap API Public Key, for example www.woosmap.com.

-“Service” means the Woosmap API provided by WGS to Customer under the Woosmap Premium Plan Agreement.
+- “Service” means the Woosmap API provided by WGS to Client under the Woosmap Premium Plan Agreement.

-“Service Credit” means: (a) three days of Service added to the end of Customer’s term for the Service, at no charge to Customer, if the Monthly Uptime Percentage for any calendar month is between 99.0% and 99.9%; or (b) seven days of Service added to the end of Customer’s term for the Service, at no charge to Customer, if the Monthly Uptime Percentage for any calendar month is between 99.0% and 95.0 %; or (c) fifteen days of Service added to the end of Customer’s term for the Service, at no charge to Customer, if the Monthly Uptime Percentage for any calendar month is less than 95.0%.
+- “Service Credit” means: (a) three days of Service added to the end of Client’s term for the Service, at no charge to Client, if the Monthly Uptime Percentage for any calendar month is between 99.0% and 99.9%; or (b) seven days of Service added to the end of Client’s term for the Service, at no charge to Client, if the Monthly Uptime Percentage for any calendar month is between 99.0% and 95.0 %; or (c) fifteen days of Service added to the end of Client’s term for the Service, at no charge to Client, if the Monthly Uptime Percentage for any calendar month is less than 95.0%.